Tguntenaar/social-audify/wp-content/plugins/user-menus/readme.txt

 == Changelog ==

+= v1.2.1 - 10/20/2019 =
+* Fix: Bug in some sites where Menu Editor Description field was not shown.

+= v1.2.0 - 10/10/2019 =
+* Feature: Added option to *show* or *hide* the menu item for chosen roles.
+* Feature: Added Register user link navigation menu type with optional redirect.
+* Improvement: Added Freemius integration to allow for future premium offerings
+* Tweak: Updates brand from Jungle Plugins to Code Atlantic (nothing has changed, just the name).
+* Tweak: Minor text and design changes.
+* Fix: Bug where missing data in menu items caused an error to be thrown in edge cases.

 = v1.1.3 =
 * Improvement: Corrected usage of get_avatar to ensure compatibility with 3rd party avatar plugins.